yasseryehya/basic-install-with-xcat/README.md

 - `xdsh cn1,cn2 "touch /root/test-file"`

 # kickstart
-- kickstart file is created in diskfull installtion case and we wiil find at `/install/autoinst/{node_name}` and we can modify it.
+- kickstart file is created in diskfull installtion case and we is at `/install/autoinst/{node_name}` and we can modify it.

 # references
 - DHCP install